CliffracerMerchant/SoundAura/readme.md

 tracks to save on download size, but allows users to add local files from their device and play any (reasonable) number of them concurrently, with individual volume controls for each track.
-SoundAura can also switch between an audio focus respecting mode, and an ignore audio focus mode.
-Ignoring audio focus will allow SoundAura to play audio alongside other apps.
+SoundAura can also switch between an audio focus respecting mode, and a 'play in background' mode that ignores audio focus rules and allows SoundAura to play audio alongside other apps.

 SoundAura is built using:
 - Kotlin